-After Kalamkari, Cherial Painting is the probably the best-known art form of Andhra.
+After Kalamkari, Cherial Painting is probably the best-known art form of Andhra.
 To be precise Cherial village belongs to Telangana region of Andhra Pradesh.
 It is less than 100 km’s from Hyderabad.
 On our way back from Warangal, we stopped at Cherial, to meet the artists of these famous scroll paintings and hopefully buy some.
 We had managed to get in touch with Sh.
 D Vaikuntham, who is a national award-winning artist and comes from a family of painters.
 Courtesy Google maps we reached Cherial.
 Then Mr. Vaikuntham’s son came and directed us through the narrow lanes of the village to reach their studio.
 Which is a small room within a house?

 National Award Winner